ekalaya2015/monitax-cli/README.md

 # Monitax command line interface

-This application is a command line interface for interacting with rest api server monitax backend) It is build based on [Typer](https://github.com/tiangolo/typer)
+This application is a command line interface for interacting with rest api server (monitax backend).

+It is build based on [Typer](https://github.com/tiangolo/typer)

 Install (PyPi)